henkmollema/Dapper-FluentMap/README.md

 Dapper-FluentMap
 ================

 This API allows you to fluently map your POCO properties to database columns when using [Dapper](https://github.com/SamSaffron/dapper-dot-net/).
+This allows you to keep your POCO's clean of (Dapper specific) mapping attributes.
+The functionality is similar to [Entity Framework Fluent API](http://msdn.microsoft.com/nl-nl/data/jj591617.aspx).

 Usage
 ========